Updated: January 25, 2015.

-If you experience any issues with the calculator or search pages, please contact:
+If you have questions or experience issues with the calculator or search pages, please contact:

 The Irvine Phonotactic Online Dictionary (IPhOD) is a large collection of English words and

-pseudowords developed that was originally developed at UC Irvine for research on speech perception and production.
+pseudowords that was developed at the University of California, Irvine for research on speech perception and production.

-The collection allows researchers to select items for experiments, based on measures related to speech sounds.
-Specifically,
+The collection allows researchers to select words and/or pseudowords for experiments, based on measures related

 All of the IPhOD tools on this website are freely available for academic and personal use.